Skip Navigation

 4. If you wish to submit GRE scores, have ETS send Stony Brook University your official Graduate Record Examination (GRE) scores (Stony Brook’s code for score reporting is 2548).

-5. International students must submit your TOEFL/IELTS scores to Stony Brook (code 2548).
+5. For International students who must submit TOEFL/IELTS scores: submit score to Stony Brook (code 2548).
+Please refer to the Graduate School's Admissions FAQ for more information.

 For more information, contact: